Native Plant Trust

 We are based in Massachusetts, and we welcome visitors from all over the world to Garden in the Woods, our renowned native plant botanic garden in Framingham.
 We are among the first organizations worldwide to receive Advanced Conservation Practitioner accreditation by London-based Botanic Gardens Conservation International (BGCI), which included an endorsement by an International Advisory Council representing six continents.

 We operate a native plant nursery at Nasami Farm in western Massachusetts and own six rare plant sanctuaries in Maine, New Hampshire, and Vermont that are open to the public year-round.
-Download our strategic plan here.
+Native Plant Trust recognizes that the nine properties we hold in trust are part of the homelands of Indigenous communities that thrived prior to European arrival.
+Please see our full land acknowledgement statement below.

 Mission, Vision, Values